 Let coworking members know what alternative communication channels they can use to reach you if they cannot talk to you in person.
 If you check Slack regularly but rarely open Facebook, for example, communicate that so members know where you’ll be most responsive.

-Not only should you make yourself approachable, but proactively communicate, listen, respond and react to what people share as ideas, feedback, requests, etc.
+Not only should you make yourself approachable, but proactively communicate, listen, respond and react to what people share like ideas, feedback, requests, etc.

 Be around your members and be all ears.
 Chat with them.
 Ask them questions.
 Be aware of how they feel at your coworking space.